Madhumitha566/cart-router-app/README.md

     * Displays the overall **Total Cart Price** (Subtotal of all items).
     * Applies a **10% discount** to the final price.
 * **Routing:** Uses `react-router-dom` to ensure clean navigation between the **Product Page** and the **Cart Page**.
-* **State Management:** Utilizes React's Context API (recommended for this scale) to maintain a consistent cart state across all components.

 ## 🚀 Getting Started